cveckr21/Latin102/translation1.md

 Tempore certo, venit centaurus cum fratribus ad nuptias.
 Hercules interuenit et centaurum interfecit, Deianiram abduxit.

 A. Grammatical analysis
 Place each clause on a separate line, indented to show its level of subordination.
-Italicize the verb of each clause.
-For example, if you were given the English sentence, “They felt relieved when they realized that the translation was easy.”, you would format it as
+Italicize the verb of each clause by surrounding it with asterisks.
+For example, if you were given the English sentence, “They felt relieved when they realized that the translation was easy.”, you could write that in markdown as

+They *felt* relieved
+> when they *realized*
+>> that the translation *was* easy. and it would be formatted as

->They felt relieved
+They felt relieved

->when they realized
+when they realized

->that the translation was easy.
+that the translation was easy.

 B. Grammatical questions

--Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.
+Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.

--Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
+Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.

--Identify the form abesset, and explain why it is this tense and mood.
+Identify the form abesset, and explain why it is this tense and mood.

--Identify the form uenisset, and explain why it is this tense and mood.
+Identify the form uenisset, and explain why it is this tense and mood.

--Identify the form pollicitus est. What dictionary form would you look under to find this verb?
+Identify the form pollicitus est. What dictionary form would you look under to find this verb?

--Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
+Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 C. Translation
 Please translate the passgae into idiomatic English.

+Submitting your work
+In your github repository, create a file named translation1.md.

+You can copy and paste this page in to set up a template for your submission.
+Enter your answer next to each question.

+Tips for formatting your quiz in markdown
+You can use the right angle bracket > to indent a block of text Surround a word or phrase with asterisks `*` to highlight it (with italics)
+Example: these lines

+> When they *saw* the example,

+they *understood*

+> how indentation *works* in markdown.

+are formatted like this:

+When they saw the example,

+they understood

+how indentation works.